besi/split-flap-clock/Readme.md

 | 2     | Washer 3mm 1mm thick | For cogwheels                     |
 | 1     | Zip tie for motor    |                                   |

+The driving cog wheel is assembled as follows:

+    M3x16 + 4 washers + m3-nut-cog + 1 washer + nut

 Please note that one assembled PCB can drive four digits.
 Those "passive" digits only need to have the hall sensor soldered onto it.